-The Principal Investigator prepares, or directly supervises, the preparation and submission of the Proposal Routing Form, and requests required approvals in a timely fashion.
+The Principal Investigator prepares, or directly supervises the preparation of, and signs the Project Approval Form, and requests required approvals in a timely fashion.

-Acceptance of the Award
+2. Acceptance of the Award

-The PI is responsible for collaborating with ORA in any negotiations with the sponsor relating to modifications of the project scope or budget.
+The PI is responsible for collaborating with ORA in any negotiations with the sponsor relating to modifications of the project scope or budget or proposed terms and conditions of the award.

-The Principal Investigator is responsible for reviewing and approving the Notice of Grant Award (NGA), which contains the budget, and the terms and conditions of the award.
+The Principal Investigator is responsible for reviewing and approving the award agreement, in conjunction with ORA, including the scope of work, budget and the special terms and conditions of the award, and for managing the award in accordance therewith.

-Conduct and Management of Award
+3. Conduct and Management of Award

-The Principal Investigator is responsible for all actions required to manage and complete the scientific and programmatic aspects of the sponsored project, including performance of subcontracts and compliance with interim and final technical reporting.

-The Principal Investigator is also responsible for the management of the award budget and expenditures in accordance with the sponsor's requirements.
-This includes attesting to the allowability and reasonableness of all expenditures at the time expenditures are requested, and monitoring the status of grant accounts to prevent overdrafts and incorrect charges.
+The Principal Investigator is responsible for all actions required to manage and complete the scientific, programmatic and financial aspects of the sponsored project in accordance with all of its terms and conditions, including the performance of all subrecipients.
+The Principal Investigator is also responsible for the management of the award budget and expenditures in accordance with federal, university and sponsor's requirements.
+This includes attesting to the allowability, allocability and reasonableness of all expenditures.
+Principal investigators are responsible for routine monitoring of the status of grant accounts to prevent overdrafts and incorrect charges and ensure that unallowable costs are not charged to an award.